-This results in weighted distribution of the remainder portion of energy to directional and diffuse streams in decoding and rendering where these streams are created using energy weights and energy ratio weights (see clauses 6.5, 6.5.7, and 7.2.2.3).
+This results in weighted distribution of the remainder portion of energy to directional and diffuse streams (or only one of them if all non-remainder energy is contained in one of them, i.e., if rdir1=0 and rdir2=0, the remainder portion of energy is included in the diffuse stream) in decoding and rendering.
+These directional and diffuse streams are created from the provided transport audio channels using energy weights and energy ratio weights, where the energy ratio weights are based on the transmitted direct-to-total and diffuse-to-total energy ratios being the combined energy ratios containing the remainder portion of the energy (see clauses 6.5, 6.5.7, and 7.2.2.3).
 As an optimization, the above two normalizations can be done together by simply first setting the remainder-to-total energy ratio value to zero.